NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/cut-and-run-data.rst

      - NBIS_Skene2017_K562_CTCF_CnR_9m

+In Skene and Henikoff, they compare CUT&Run to their own ChIP (special optimized native ChIP for CTCF they say).
 In Pugacheva et. all, they perform a crosslinking ChIP for CTCF.
 They’ve been using different antibodies just to be sure that they are ChIPing the right thing.

 .. list-table:: Table 2.
 Files in Pugacheva et al. 2020 used in this exercise.
    :widths: 25 40